-'BAGL' or 'Barclays Africa' Barclays Africa Group Limited, which was previously a subsidiary of the Barclays Group.
-Following a sell down of shares resulting in a loss of control, the Barclays Group's shareholding in BAGL is now classified as a financial asset at fair value through other comprehensive income.
+'Barclays Africa' or 'Absa' Barclays Africa Group Limited (now Absa Group Limited), which was previously a subsidiary of the Barclays Group.
+Following a sell down of shares resulting in a loss of control, the Barclays Group's shareholding in Absa Group Limited is now classified as a financial asset at fair value through other comprehensive income.